olga-sorokoletova/Master-Thesis/README.md

 ### Software Description

 The MARRtino robot is a low-cost nevertheless fully compatible with other expensive and professional platforms ROS-based differential-drive mobile robot that is an open hardware/software project, designed for experimentation and commonly used in education and research.
 The software for MARRtino exists in several forms, starting from low-level source codes and ending with a ready-to-use pre-installed on a VirtualBox Virtual Machine version.
-The [**marrtino\_apps**](https://bitbucket.org/iocchi/marrtino\_apps/) repository (maintained by [Prof. Luca Iocchi](https://sites.google.com/a/dis.uniroma1.it/iocchi/home?authuser=0)) is a **Docker-based** MARRtino software that was used for the purposes of this thesis.
+The [**marrtino\_apps**](https://bitbucket.org/iocchi/marrtino\_apps/) repository is a **Docker-based** MARRtino software that was used for the purposes of this thesis.
 It contains ROS(kinetic/melodic)-packages, representing different robot functionalities and control/visualisation modules, distributed among **Docker images** (or, as runtime instances, **Docker containers**) and interfaced with Python and other languages.

 The available images are: